ksamuel/postscriptum/README.rst

 The two functions will be called.
 Hooks from code not using postscriptum will be preserved by default for exceptions and atexit.
 Hooks from code not using postscriptum for signals are replaced.
 They can be restored using watch.restore_hooks().

-You can also capture sys.exit() and manual raise of SystemExit:
+You can also react to sys.exit() and manual raise of SystemExit:

 ::